deepjavalibrary/djl/docs/cv_utils.md

 ## Draw Bounding Boxes
 `Image` includes a useful function to draw bounding boxes given a `DetectedObjects` instance generated from a `ObjectDetection` model.
-We'll use the `SingleShotDetection` model to demonstrate below.
+We'll use the pre-trained `SingleShotDetection` model from the model zoo to demonstrate below.

 ```java
 // Load Object Detection Model